01 of 10

 Dare to Go Dark

 This bathroom featured on Lowe's came in on the budget at less than $3000.
 That's much lower than most bathroom remodels.
-The contemporary pebble tile flooring and the sophisticated color scheme is nicely balanced by a more traditional-style pedestal sink and lighting fixture.Continue to 4 of 10 below.
+The contemporary pebble tile flooring and the sophisticated color scheme is nicely balanced by a more traditional-style pedestal sink and a lighting fixture.Continue to 4 of 10 below.

 04 of 10